0xknwn/starknet-modular-account/docs/others/lessons-learned.md

 - the move toward cairo 1.0+ would have make it stop for a while and it did not restart because of people's mind/priorities have changed

-On the technical side:
+On the technical side, reviewing the code:

 - [starknet-plugin-account](https://github.com/argentlabs/starknet-plugin-account)
-  relies on the signature to pass values to the `__validate__` entrypoint.
-For
+  relies on the signature to pass values to the `__validate__` entrypoint, which is not the case with `starknet-modular-account` for now.
+The way it works is:
-  instance:
   - the plugin class hash is passed as the first value of the signature making it possible to find the plugin.
 It make it mandatory to pass a parameter that could be 0x0 or the original signer class hash that would have to be protected with a prior registration.
   - the class hash from the original signer is part of the session key token making is possible to check the validity of the token (authn)
-  - the authorization associated with the execution with a merkle root value and the proofs that are necessary to check the execution is valid.

-- the implementation of public call to the plugin does not look finalized.
-This will have to be investigated further more but the fact there is no failback function with Starknet contracts/libraries could be a concern to cover this scenario.
-A poor man's solution would be:
-  - have a `Array<felt252>` for in/out parameters for those functions so that we could build something.
-That would make the solution opaque but, at least, do-able
-  - have a hardcoded function in the plugin to which we would pass the function `selector!` and would call the plugin function
-  - have a proxy function in the account side that would call the hardcoded function in the plugin, assuming the signature is valid.

 > **NOTE** relying on the signature for the validation makes a lot of sense
 > because, that is the purpose of it after all.

+Beside this difference, there are also a few other questions/issues to investigate to make sure we can cover all the feature of the account:
+- the implementation of `read_on_plugin` has not been done despite part of the readme.
+- the contract includes the `__default__` and `__l1_default__` entrypoints.
+They seem to be some failabck function that do not look to be working anymore.
+  Maybe it was working at the time.
+- the account was implementing the `supportsInterface`.
+How useful is it?
+Should we implement that also
+- last but not least the account was providing a getter function for a name and version.
+This would be useful both for the account and for the modules.

 ## Questions